6 Difficulties With Small Business Taxes

 Some small business owners don’t file because they simply can’t pay the tax balance due.
 This procrastination equates to larger tax bills and penalties, including a 25% failure to file penalty, which is tacked onto the overall tax bill if it is five months or more late.

 As a business owner, you must embrace a small business taxes year round.
-That starts with keeping good records throughout the year, continues with making estimated tax payments to limit the tax balance at filing, and culminates with filing an accurate return at the end of the year.
+That starts with keeping good records throughout the year, continues with making appropriate estimated tax payments to limit the tax balance at filing, and culminates with filing an accurate return at the end of the year.